Test-Optional Admissions: An Illustrative Example

 If the test-blind college rejects the student, it does face a disagreement cost: society's expected utility from admitting the student is $\E[t]-40 = 10$, and so the college's disagreement cost from rejection is 10.
 Nonetheless, hiding the test score reduces the expected disagreement cost of rejecting all applicants from $18$ to $10$.

 The upshot is that for either decision the college makes---so long as it is independent of the test score when that is observed---the college can reduce expected disagreement cost by hiding the test score, i.e., going test blind.
 The fundamental reason is that both disagreement cost curves $d_{A=1}(t) = \max\{40-t, 0\}$ and $d_{A=0}(t) = \max\{t-40, 0\}$ are convex, as seen in \autoref{fig:example40}.
-Mathematically, the reduction of expected disagreement cost by going test blind is a consequence of Jensen's inequality.
+Mathematically, the reduction of expected disagreement cost by going test blind is a consequence of Jensen's inequality: the disagreement cost evaluated at the expected test score is smaller than the expectation of the disagreement costs across test scores.

+We highlight two points.
+First, social pressure induces a form of non-consequentialist preferences: the college has preferences over what information it has even when its decision is independent of the test score.
+Second, society judges the college only on its admission decision given the available information.
+That is, the disagreement cost is evaluated using the information the college has, not the information it could have had.\footnote{Mathematically, if the disagreement cost from admitting a student without a test score were $\E\left[\max\{-u^s(t),0\}\right]$ instead of our assumed $\max\{-\E[u^s(t)],0\}$, then admitting the student under test blind would lead to the same disagreement cost as under test mandatory.} Moreover, the college is not directly penalized for its choice not to require test scores.

-\paragraph{Test-optional admissions.} If the college seeks to admit only some students---rather than accepting or rejecting all of them---it might improve upon test blind by going \textit{test optional}: the student can choose whether to submit their score.
-For example, consider a college that wants to admit students with test scores above 60, while society's preferred threshold remains at 40.
-A test-optional college could commit to treat non-submitters ``as if'' they have a score of 60, and only accept students with scores (strictly) above 60.
-If students with scores below 60 (optimally) do not submit their score,\footnote{A small acceptance probability for students with a score of 60, including non-submitters, would make this strategy strictly optimal for students.} this policy implements the college's desired threshold while resulting in zero disagreement cost.
-(Society's expected utility from admitting a non-submitting student is $\E[t|\text{non-submission}]-40 = -10$, so society agrees that all the non-submitters should be rejected.)
+\paragraph{Test optional.} If the college seeks to admit only some students---rather than accepting or rejecting all of them---it might improve upon test blind by going \textit{test optional}: the student can choose whether to submit their score.
+For example, suppose the college wants to admit students with test scores above 60, while society's preferred threshold remains 40.
+Under test optional, the college could commit to treat non-submitters ``as if'' they have a score of 60, and only accept students with scores (strictly) above 60.
+If students with scores below 60 (optimally) do not submit their score,\footnote{A small acceptance probability for students with a score of 60, including non-submitters, would make this strategy strictly optimal for students.} this policy implements the college's desired threshold with zero disagreement cost.
+(Society's expected utility from admitting a non-submitting student is $\E[t|\text{non-submission}]-40 = -10$, so it agrees with rejecting non-submitters.)

 \paragraph{ A tradeoff.} In general, a college faces a tradeoff between using information to make better decisions and not seeing information to reduce disagreement costs.
 We explore this tradeoff in the rest of the paper.
 We study how test-optional colleges decide which applicants to admit, how students choose whether to submit test scores, and how the resulting outcomes differ from a test-mandatory benchmark.